 Serving Suggestions

-- Pair your quesadillas with a fresh side salad for added crunch and nutrition.
+- Pair with a green salad for crunch and color .

 Variations of Vegetarian Quesadillas

-- Seasonal Quesadillas: Incorporate seasonal produce such as pumpkin in the fall or zucchini in the summer for fresh flavors.
+- Seasonal Quesadillas: Add pumpkin in fall or zucchini in summer .

 Storage and Reheating Tips